UnionOfRAD/manual/en/advanced-tasks/architecture.md

 ## Tests

 The `tests` folder is where the unit testing framework files for your application reside.
-The testing setup for Lithium is covered elsewhere, but let's cover what ends up in each of the testing subfolders here.
+The testing setup for li3 is covered elsewhere, but let's cover what ends up in each of the testing subfolders here.

 ### Cases